MicrosoftDocs/win32/desktop-src/SecCrypto/store-import.md

 ---
-Description: The Import method copies into an open certificate store the contents of a previously exported certificate store.
+description: The Import method copies into an open certificate store the contents of a previously exported certificate store.
 This method can only be used with a store that has been opened with read/write permission. ms.assetid: 22db8f1c-469b-4baf-9039-4da35c9c6aa0
 title: Store.Import method
 ms.topic: reference